-- When the whites of the eggs start to set, cover the skillet with a lid and cook for 2 to 3 minutes, or until eggs are done.
-At this point, steak’s internal temperature should register between 130˚F and 135˚F. Use an Instant Read Meat Thermometer to check for doneness.
+- When the whites of the eggs start to set, cover the skillet with a lid and cook for 2 to 3 minutes or until the eggs are done.
+At this point, the steak’s internal temperature should register between 130˚F and 135˚F. Use an Instant Read Meat Thermometer to check for doneness.

-- Remove steak from skillet and transfer to a cutting board; let it stand 5 minutes before cutting.
+- Remove the steak from the skillet and transfer to a cutting board; let it rest for 5 minutes before cutting.

-- Meanwhile, in a blender combine olive oil, parsley, garlic, red wine vinegar, lemon juice, salt, and pepper; pulse until thoroughly combined.
+- Meanwhile, in a blender, combine the olive oil, parsley, garlic, red wine vinegar, lemon juice, salt, and pepper; pulse until thoroughly combined.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.